Immigration, Infrastructure And Iran: The President's Plans For 2018

 Does Ryan resign?

-So if a tax overhaul has passed — and Ryan can't get his next agenda on entitlements, welfare or health care through the Senate, it does raise the question — does he think about stepping aside in the next few months or after the election?
+So if a tax overhaul has passed — and Ryan can't get his next agenda on entitlements, welfare or health care through the Senate, it does raise the question — does the speaker think about stepping aside in the next few months or after the election?

 Remember, this is not a job he wanted.
 He was seen as the only one who could get the votes to become speaker after John Boehner resigned.
-It's certainly been rumored that Ryan is considering resigning — and it makes some sense.
+It has certainly been rumored that Ryan is considering resigning — and it makes some sense.
 At this point, it's just speculation, but worth watching.

-"I ain't goin' anywhere," Ryan told reporters after a Politico piece speculating on his resignation came out Dec.
-14.
+"I ain't goin' anywhere," Ryan told reporters after a Dec.
+14 Politico piece speculating on his resignation.

 His office added, "This is pure speculation."
 Spokeswoman AshLee Strong said, "As the speaker himself said today, he's not going anywhere any time soon."

-Boehner's spokespeople denied he was leaving up until right before he did.
+Boehner's representatives denied he was leaving up until right before he did.

 Midterms will shape the year

-Not much traditionally gets done in midterm years, McConnell is skittish about diving into the president's thornier priorities, and Democrats feel they have some leverage now on things like immigration and infrastructure.
+Not much traditionally gets done in midterm years, McConnell is skittish about diving into the president's thornier priorities and Democrats feel they have some leverage now on things like immigration and infrastructure.

 So don't expect them to jump at the chance to work with this president, in this election year, without major concessions.